danielrammer/danielrammer.github.io/_projects/iterum.md

     description: "In game screenshot of Iterum.
 White with edge detection shader."
 ---

 Iterum is a first person singleplayer puzzle game.
-Inspired by games like Antichamber, it plays with morphing rooms und and unorthodox puzzles.
+Inspired by games like Antichamber, it plays with morphing rooms and unorthodox puzzles.

 UPDATE: *VR Version* is now available - utilizing Steam VR
 * \* Input via Gamepad (e.g. X-Box 360 controller) or keyboard